 Macron said Europe and China must now help WTO revamp itself by creating "stable and cooperative trade rules at the international level."
 Though often critical of the subsidies and protectionism with China's top-down economy, the European Union believes that trade complaints must be handled in a rules-based system, not unilaterally through tariffs.

 Trump also endangered the cohesion of the North Atlantic Treaty Organization, or NATO.
 He called the international organization “obsolete” during his campaign for the White House, and even suggested America might not defend the alliance’s members if they were attacked.
-As president, Trump suggested NATO allies should spend 4 percent of GDP on defense, double the current target of 2 percent by 2024, and he claimed Germany is compromised by an over-reliance on Russian energy.
+As president, Trump suggested NATO allies should spend 4% of GDP on defense, double the current target of 2% by 2024, and he claimed Germany is compromised by an over-reliance on Russian energy.

 Worries about the loss of American leadership and trust globally from Trump's "America First" policies extend well beyond partisan rancor between Democrats and Trump's Republican administration.
 Democrats began complaining about Trump's isolationism long before the impeachment proceedings against him got underway in the U.S. House of Representatives.